-WASHINGTON — The Financial Industry Regulatory Authority (FINRA) announced today the election of Governors to its Board of Governors.
+WASHINGTON—FINRA announced today the election or appointment of four Governors to its Board of Governors:

-FINRA is overseen by a 24-member Board of Governors, the majority of whom are public.
+FINRA is overseen by a 24-member Board of Governors, the majority of whom are public members.
 The industry governors include three from large firms, one from medium-size firms, three from small firms, one floor member, one independent dealer/insurance affiliate and one investment company affiliate.
-FINRA's CEO has the remaining seat.
 FINRA Governors are appointed or elected to three-year terms and may not serve more than two consecutive terms.